HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 - A file named regenie_step1_out_pred.list must be present
 - One file per phenotype is expected named `regenie_step1_out_1.loco.gz` `regenie_step1_out_2.loco.gz`, ...
 - phenotypes and covariates used in the new analyses must be exactly the same used to generate step1 predictions (both files and column designation must match exactly)

+## Adjust scaling

+The pipeline optimize the run time by splitting heavy task into small chunks.
+You can control the exact beahviour of this process by adjusting the following parameters:

+- `step2_gwas_chunk_size`: this controls the number of variants analyzed in each chunk during regenie step2.
+Reducing this number increase the number of concurrent chunks and reduce run time when enough resources are available.
+Default is 1000000.
+- `step2_rarevar_chunk_size`: this controls the number of genes from the input snpset file analyzed in each chunk during regenie step2 for rare variant analysis.
+Reducing this number increase the number of concurrent chunks and reduce run time when enough resources are available.
+Default is 200.

+You can also control the number of jobs submitted simultaneously by adjusting the `queueSize` parameter in the executor scope when you create your custom profile.
+If you have a large cluster with many resources available, you can set this toa large value to submit all jobs simultaneously.
+This will reduce the overall run time when enough resources are available.

+To further increase speed, you can eventually adjust the default amount of resources requested for regenie step1 and regenie step2 operations by editing the file `conf/base.config`.
+The default here are sensible for most cases, but you can increase the amount of memory and CPUs requested for each task to reduce computation time.

+In our tests using the default settings one can analyze 100 quantitative phenotypes on the full UKBB dataset (about 500k individuals and 40M SNPs) in ~3h under normal HPC load considering a limit of 200 concurrent tasks.

 ## Full parameters explanation